-However, every now and then I receive emails from those who say they want to be in the military but have been unmotivated for a year or more to physically prepare for a profession in the military or law enforcement.
+Most people who email me are pretty motivated but need guidance on how to get to a new level of fitness and health.
+Every now and then, though, I receive emails from those who say they want to be in the military but have been unmotivated for a year or more to prepare physically for the military or law enforcement.

 This is a problem.
 Here is an email from a young man seeking to join either the military or police force:

-However, ask yourself is this an attempt at "job hunting" or are you really motivated to serve your country in the military or police force.
-These are honorable professions that require personal drive and motivation to succeed not just a place to pick up a check every two weeks.
+However, ask yourself whether this is an attempt at "job hunting," or are you really motivated to serve your country in the military or police force?
+These are honorable professions that require personal drive and motivation to succeed, not just a place to pick up a check every two weeks.

-Another thing you will develop when you start to train hard is the confidence in yourself.
+Another thing you will develop when you start to train hard is self-confidence.
 You will sharpen your mental toughness by pushing your fitness levels each week.
-One thing I have learned by being in the military/law enforcement fitness and fitness writing business for the past ten years is you can set the example for people to follow but you cannot make them follow.
+One thing I have learned by being in the military/law enforcement fitness and fitness writing business for the past 10 years is that you can set the example for people to follow, but you cannot make them follow.

-When you are truly motivated to serve, you will do whatever in your power to prepare yourself.
+When you truly are motivated to serve, you will do whatever in your power to prepare yourself.
 You have to understand that we are at war with people who want to shoot you for your ideals and beliefs.
-Whether it is your belief of freedom for all or justice to those who break the law, you will one day embody that belief in the uniform you choose to wear.
+Whether it is your belief of freedom for all or justice to those who break the law, you will embody that belief in the uniform you choose to wear.

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
-If you are interested in starting a workout program to create a healthy lifestyle - check out the Military.com Fitness eBook store and the Stew Smith article archive at Military.com.
-To contact Stew with your comments and questions, e-mail him at firstname.lastname@example.org.
+Visit his Fitness eBook store if you’re looking to start a workout program to create a healthy lifestyle.
+Send your fitness questions to email@example.com.